Getting to know the world's most sophisticated MQB intake

 Why do I need a Cold-Air Intake System?

 1. Size Matters

-At the same time, our CFD work quickly showed us that breathing in through larger, twin frontal air inlets across the width of the car’s grille area would achieve a higher airflow rate, and lower intake temperatures.
+At the same time, their CFD work quickly showed that breathing in through larger, twin frontal air inlets across the width of the car’s grille area would achieve a higher airflow rate, and lower intake temperatures.
 The factory’s choice of single-sided intake aperture is just too restrictive a gap for the mass airflow of cold, fresh air needed for our big power outputs.

 Standard filter area = 43,200mm² R600 filter area = 96,477 mm²

 We’re pretty certain that’s the biggest filter surface area of any intake on the market for the MQB TSI.
 And ask any fluid dynamics engineer, surface area is the single most important factor in airflow capacity - and therefore power outputs.

 It’s so critical to draw in air from outside the car.
 Whatever the ambient temperature on the day, this air is “cold” compared to the hot air inside the engine compartment.
 And never forget that precious truth: as intake air temperatures increase, so your engine’s power decreases.
 No way around it.